-Statue Bearing Banksy Signature Appears on Plinth in Central London
+Statue Bearing Banksy Signature Appears in Central London

 Key Facts

-- A sculpture of a man marching off a plinth has appeared in St James's, central London.
+- A statue depicting a man marching off a plinth has appeared in St James's, central London.

-- The statue is located in Waterloo Place.
+- The statue is located in Waterloo Place, near other statues of 19th-century British military and colonial figures.

-- Banksy is known for confirming new works on his website after public discovery.
+- Banksy is known for confirming his works on his website after public discovery.

 What Happened

-A large statue depicting a man marching off a plinth, with Banksy's signature at its base, has appeared in central London.
-The artist has not confirmed authorship.
+A large statue of a man marching, with a flag obscuring his face and Banksy's signature at its base, appeared in central London near historic monuments.

 Why It Matters

-The statue's appearance has generated public interest due to Banksy's reputation for provocative art and the ongoing uncertainty about its origin.
+The installation has drawn attention due to its prominent location and the possible involvement of Banksy, whose works often provoke discussion about art, politics, and history in public spaces.
 Banksy has not confirmed authorship of the statue as of the latest reports.

 What's Next